-Fees payable in relation to the Sub-Fund Fees payable by investors Initial Service Charge Current: 4%, Maximum: 4% Realisation Charge Current: Nil, Maximum: 2% Switching Fee Current: Amount equivalent to a 1% Initial Service Charge of the new Sub-Fund being switched into (subject to a minimum of S\$50), Up to a maximum of the Initial Service Charge of the new Sub-Fund being switched into.
-Fees payable by the Sub-Fund Annual Management Fee Current: 1%; Maximum: 2% (a) Retained by Manager (a) 45% to 75%# of the Annual Management Fee (b) Paid by Manager to distributors (trailer fee) (b) 25% to 55%# of the Annual Management Fee Annual Trustee's Fee Current: 0.075% and subject always to a minimum of S\$12,000; Maximum 0.25% Performance Fee None Fees payable in relation to the Underlying Sub-Fund
+Fees payable by investors Initial Service Charge Current: 4%, Maximum: 4% Realisation Charge Current: Nil, Maximum: 2% Switching Fee Current: Amount equivalent to a 1% Initial Service Charge of the new Sub-Fund being switched into (subject to a minimum of S\$50), Up to a maximum of the Initial Service Charge of the new Sub-Fund being switched into.
+Fees payable by the Sub-Fund Annual Management Fee Current: 1%; Maximum: 2% (a) Retained by Manager (a) 45% to 75% [#] of the Annual Management Fee (b) 25% to 55% [#] of the Annual Management Fee (b) Paid by Manager to distributors (trailer fee) Current: 0.075% and subject always to a minimum of S\$12,000; Maximum 0.25%

 Fees payable by Sub-Fund Initial Service Charge Current: 0%, Maximum: 5% Anti-Dilution Adjustment Up to 2% of the subscription or redemption monies as the case may be, as determined by the Manager of the Underlying Dublin Sub-Funds 3 .
-Fees payable by the Underlying Sub-F Fund Annual Management Fee Current: 1%, Maximum 3%.
+Fees payable by the Underlying Sub-I Fund Annual Management Fee Current: 1%, Maximum 3%.
 This is currently rebated to the Sub-Fund, which means effectively no Annual Management Fee is being paid.
 Annual Depositary's Safekeeping Fee Up to 0.45% of the net asset value of the Underlying Sub-Fund depending on the location of the relevant assets.
 Annual Administrator Fee Up to 0.03% per annum of the net asset value of the Underlying Sub-Fund.
 Annual Depositary Fee 0.01% per annum of the net asset value of the Underlying Sub-Fund.
-Other substantial fee or charge (i.e. 0.1% or more of the Underlying Sub-Fund's asset value) Nil.
+Other substantial fee or charge (i.e. 0.1% or more of the Underlying Sub- Fund's asset value) Nil.
 Please note that from time to time fees and charges of the Underlying Sub-Fund may each amount to or exceed 0.1% or more of the Underlying Sub-Fund's asset value, depending on the proportion that each fee or charge bears to the Underlying Sub-Fund's asset value.